oracle-livelabs/database/sharding/raft23ai/topology/topology.md

     ![<run_workload>](./images/t4-4-run-workload.png " ")

-5. During this time, you can continue to check the RU details from another session on the "gsm1" container from "gdsctl" prompt.
+5. During this time, you can continue to check the RU details from another terminal window switched to  **gsm** .
-Notice that the log index is increasing as there are read and write operations are going on.
+Notice that the log index is increasing as read and write operations are going on.

     ```
     <copy>